lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ### Formatters

-TBA:
-Are we going to use Prettier?
+We are using Prettier.
+This formatter makes it so all code follows the same styling.
+An example of formatting is that all code uses 2-spaces indentation and each line is no longer than 150 characters.

 ### Naming conventions

 The naming format should follow the list below:

-- `PascalCase`: Classes, interfaces, types, enums and components
+- `PascalCase`: Components, classes, interfaces, types, enums and components
 - `camelCase`: Variables, parameters, functions, methods and properties
 - `CONSTANT_CASE`: Global constant values